A Neuron/Astrocyte Model of Tau Pathology

 Induction of seeding using StressMarq’s tau PFFs

 Neurodegenerative disease models have previously been limited by cells derived from non-human sources or technical challenges that have hindered the generation and reproducibility of a suitable neurodegenerative culture model.
-The findings from Batenburg et al. describe a three-dimensional neuron/astrocyte co-culture model able to successfully reproduce Alzheimer’s disease mechanisms.
+The findings from Batenburg et al. describe a neuron/astrocyte co-culture model able to successfully reproduce Alzheimer’s disease mechanisms.
 The model was able to overcome cell clustering and culture detachment challenges and enable the formation of a dense neuronal network in hiPSC-derived neuronal culture.
 Robust seeding was induced using StressMarq’s Tau (K18) P301L Mutant PFFs (catalog# SPR-330), in order to effectively model the molecular mechanisms giving rise to cognitive impairments observed in neurodegenerative disease progression.

 [Image from: StressMarq website.]
 Immunohistochemistry analysis of P301L mouse hippocampus injected with StressMarq’s Tau (K18) P301L Mutant Protein Pre-formed Fibrils (catalog# SPR-330).
 Seeding of tau pathology observed at injection site nine weeks post-injection.
 Inset: negative control.
 Experiments performed at reMYND N.V.